Cost of Living in Alabama

 This matchup is especially heated as both schools are located within the same state and locals are split across each team.
 This contention plays out between neighbors, coworkers, and even within families.

 Alabama certainly has its vibes.
-Whether you’re trying to beat the hot summers, sipping on a sweet tea or your favorite brand of “coke;” or you’re enjoying a pulled pork barbeque cookout at the tailgate of your favorite football team, you’re sure to find something about Alabama that fits your niche.
+Whether you’re trying to beat the hot summers, sipping on a sweet tea or your favorite brand of “coke,” or you’re enjoying a barbeque cookout at the tailgate of your favorite football team, you’re sure to find something about Alabama that fits your niche.

 How Much Money Do You Need to Live Comfortably in Alabama?

-When it comes to costs, Alabama doesn’t do half bad, as U.S. News & World Report’s Affordability Rankings ranked Alabama the 18th most affordable state in the union, which is higher than MERIC’s ranking of 4th lowest cost of living in the U.S. Depending on your personal tastes and income, a comfortable life in Alabama is more within reach than you may think.
+When it comes to costs, Alabama doesn’t do half bad, as U.S. News & World Report’s Affordability Rankings ranked Alabama the 3rd most affordable state in the union, which is close to MERIC’s ranking of the 5th lowest cost of living in the U.S. Depending on your personal tastes and income, a comfortable life in Alabama is more within reach than you may think.

 What City Has the Lowest Cost of Living in Alabama?